 Overall Pricing and Value

-LegalZoom: LegalZoom is one of the most popular LLC and incorporation services available, but we found that does not translate into better value for their customers.
-While LegalZoom does offer an affordable $79 starting package to form an LLC and a $149 package to form a corporation, the number of upsells can get overwhelming — and expensive.
-Furthermore, they do not include registered agent service with any of their formation packages, and it costs $159 per year to add on.
+LegalZoom: LegalZoom is one of the most popular incorporation services available, but we found that does not translate into better value for their customers.
+While LegalZoom does offer a $149 package to incorporate, the number of upsells can get overwhelming — and expensive.
+Furthermore, they do not include registered agent service with any of their formation packages, and it costs a variable fee of $159-299 per year to add on.

 Winner = Northwest